 This is it.
 It’s your last semester at Nashville State.
 You’re ready to get your diploma and take your next step.
 Before you do, make sure you’ve completed the necessary steps to apply for graduation.
-Reference this page and contact your advisor so you’re ready
+Reference this page and contact your advisor so you’re ready.

-Apply for Graduation
+How to Apply for Graduation

 Departmental Exit Exam

 A.A.S. and Technical Certificate students may be required to complete a departmental or program exit exam.
 Most program exit exams are administered in the program Capstone course.
 Check with your advisor for details.

 The Commencement Ceremony

 Nashville State Community College hosts one Commencement ceremony each academic year to celebrate the achievements of our graduates.
 Fall, Spring, and Summer graduates will be invited to participate in the Commencement ceremony.
 Students are required to have an Intent to Graduate on file and to place a cap and gown order to participate in Commencement.

 Participation in the Commencement ceremony is not mandatory and does not verify completion of all degree or certificate requirements.

 If you are a student who qualifies for ADA (Americans with Disabilities Act) accommodations and requires support for Commencement/graduation activities, please contact the Access Center at (615) 353-3294 or AccessCenter@nscc.edu.

 Find the date of the next ceremony in the Academic Calendar.